*Be sure to continue to observe social distancing, and check with the campsites, parks and local government about COVID19 policies.*

 There are a lot of people who think it’s too hard to have a pet and be a traveler.
 If you travel via RV, you can bring kitty or fido along.
 Say bye-bye big bills at the boarding place (not to mention kennel cough!
 Yuck!), or asking your niece to pet-sit and praying she doesn’t bring her entire sorority over for a party.
 Your furry friends will love adventuring with their favorite humans, and you’ll love snuggling with them after a long day on the road.
 Note: not all campgrounds allow pets, but many do!
 Do your research and you’re golden.

 Who hasn’t been romanced with the idea of touring Europe by train with only a passport, a backpack and a sense of adventure?
 I certainly have, but as I’ve gotten older, the thought of cramming all my stuff into one bag and schlepping it across a continent seems less and less fun.
 I’m an adult and want my full-sized toiletries and more than two pairs of pants.

 For those of you who want to see a lot but are over the hostel life, may I suggest an RV?
-You only need to pack once, can bring all your creature comforts, and don’t have to share a sleeping car with some lady who snores and smells like cats!
+You only need to pack once, can bring all your creature comforts, and don’t have to share a sleeping car with some lady who snores!
 It’s all the flexibility of backpacking, but much more comfortable.